 Set on the highest level at the very top of the ship, this is a quiet space for reading and reflection while being dazzled by the undulating seascapes that are constituent to life on board.

 The eponymous lounge carries its name well.
-Set on the highest level at the very top of the ship, this is a quiet space for reading and reflection while being dazzled by the undulating seascapes that are constituent to life on board.
-Borrow a book from the in-house library, read the papers or just embrace the tranquillity of being at sea.
+Set on the highest level at the very top of the ship, this is a quiet space for reading and reflection while being dazzled by the undulating seascapes that are essential to life on board.
+Borrow a book from the in-house library, read the papers, or just embrace the tranquility of being at sea.

 If you appreciate good cognac or premium cigars, be sure to visit the Connoisseur’s Corner to see the ship’s exceptional selection.